luisaberlin/brute-force-tool/README.md

 * `lcp`  Try passwords of the [list of common passwords](https://github.com/danielmiessler/SecLists/blob/master/Passwords/Common-Credentials/10-million-password-list-top-1000000.txt).
 * `d`  Try variations of words and sentences of the [german](https://gist.github.com/MarvinJWendt/2f4f4154b8ae218600eb091a5706b5f4) and [english](https://github.com/dwyl/english-words/blob/master/words_alpha.zip) dictionary.
 * `rup`  Try passwords, which are already known of the user.
-* `rsn`  Try passwords where letters where replaces by special chars or numbers
+* `rsn`  Try passwords where letters were replaces by special chars or numbers